aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to VCF?</h2>

+OTT (Outlook Template) is a file format used by Microsoft Outlook to store email messages, contacts, calendar events, and other items.
+It is a proprietary format and is not supported by other email clients.
+VCF (vCard File) is a widely used file format for storing contact information.
+It is supported by almost all email clients and is a standard format for exchanging contact information.
+Therefore, it is necessary to convert OTT to VCF in order to make the contact information accessible to other email clients.

-For a Python developer, who is trying to add a OTT to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+<h2>How Aspose.Total Helps for OTT to VCF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process from OTT to VCF.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into VCF format.
+This makes the conversion process easy and efficient for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}